iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 Recently, I have been shaping a product direction around a gap I repeatedly see in practice: many teams can build AI-enabled workflows, but far fewer can release them through a process that is clearly traceable, defensible, and production-ready.

 The broader framing is intentional.
 The product is not positioned as healthcare-specific compliance software.
-Instead, it is designed as a release-governance and assurance layer for any team shipping AI, automation workflows, APIs, and data workflows into real operations.
+Instead, it is designed as a release-governance and assurance layer for any team shipping AI systems, automations, APIs, and data workflows into real operations.

 In plain terms, the goal is simple: